jack-lawrence-117/whats_on/README.md

 # Whats On - Event Scraper

-This Python script was developed to provide an easy and convenient way to stay informed about whats on in your city.
-It scrapes and displays information about events happening in various cities from a specified website, with customization options available through a configuration file.
-The current supported cities include Melbourne and Sydney.
+This Python script was developed as a quick weekend project, aiming to offer a simple and convenient solution for staying informed about events in your city.
+It efficiently scrapes and presents event information from a specified website, and users can easily customize its behavior through a configuration file.
+Currently, the supported cities include Melbourne and Sydney.

 ## Table of Contents